merthidayetoglu/CommBench/README.md

 void CommBench::Comm<T>::add(T *sendbuf, T *recvbuf, size_t count, int sendid, int recvid);
 ```

-A more rigorous registration function requires the pointers to the send and receive buffers and the offset to the data.
+A more rigorous registration function requires the pointers to the send & receive buffers and the offset to the data.
 For reliability, the pointers must point to the head of the buffer, as returned by virtual memory allocation.
 The rest of the arguments are the number of elements (their type is templatized) and the MPI ranks of the sender and receiver processes in the global communicator (i.e., ``MPI_COMM_WORLD``).

 ```cpp
 void CommBench::Comm<T>::add(T *sendbuf, size_t sendoffset, T *recvbuf, size_t recvoffset, size_t count, int sendid, int recvid);